Reclaim Control of your IT

 - Evaluating the application against management’s objectives for the system to ensure efficiency and effectiveness

-Information Technology Audit Deliverable
+Information and Technology Audit Deliverable

 - Planning and preparation of the audit scope and objectives